Skip to main content

 • Date of birth, age, sex, physical or anthropometric characteristics, personal and family illnesses and other medical data.

-• Employment details (job title, worker history)
+• Employment details (job title, employee history)

 Treatments